abodein/timeOmics/README.md

 The main steps of ***timeOmics*** are:

 * a pre-procesing step (**B.**) to normalize and filter low-expressed and not time-varying features,
-* a modelling step (**C.**) to capture inter-individual variability in biological/technical replicates.
+* a modelling step (**C.**) to capture inter-individual variability in biological/technical replicates and accommodate heterogeneous experimental designs,
 * a clustering step (**D.**) to group features with the same expression profile over time.
-We can also use a feature selection step to identify a signature per cluster.
+We can also use a feature selection step to identify a signature per cluster,
 * a post-hoc validation step (**E.**) to ensure clustering quality.

 ***timeOmics*** can be applied on both single-Omic or multi-Omics experimental design.